NathanKr/fresh-inbox-using-google-apps-scipt/README.md

 Follow these steps:
 <ul>
 <li>Create a new project</li>
-<li>Add a function</li>
+<li>Add a function to make the inbox fresh</li>
-<li>Run the function</li>
+<li>Run the function manually to test it</li>
 <li>Add a trigger</li>
 <ul>

 These step are similiar to <a href='#ref1'>[1]</a>

-On yop of these steps you need to approve the app following the function run and may be use the debug screen
+On top of these steps you need to approve the app following the function run and may be use the debug screen